OdyOSG/picard/README.md

 <!-- badges: end -->

+**NOTE**: picard has been renamed Ulysses and its main repository will be moved to ohdsi github in due course.
+The functionality described in picard is the same underlying code for Ulysses.

 picard is a workflow package that helps initialize and facilitate an OHDSI project by automating start-up tasks and setting basic organization.
 It draws inspiration from [`usethis`](https://usethis.r-lib.org/) but designed specifically for OHDSI projects.

 ## Installation